George Carnegie Palmer: Palmer, Hornbostel and Jones

 Between 1908 and 1919, Palmer and Hornbostel joined with the architect Sullivan W. Jones to form Palmer, Hornbostel and Jones, Architects.
 This firm operated in Albany, New York; Atlanta, Georgia; New York City; and Oakland, California and specialized in university and governmental buildings.
-An alumnus of M.I.T., Jones had been the chief draftsman of Palmer & Hornbostel when they worked on the Carnegie Technical School project.
+An alumnus of the Massachusetts Institute of Technology, Jones had been the chief draftsman of Palmer & Hornbostel when they worked on the Carnegie Technical School project.

-In 1909, they were hired to design the campus of the University of Pittsburgh.
-However, only five buildings of their Acropolis Plan were built before the university ran out of funding.

-The firm designed the Oakland City Hall for Oakland, California (1914), Hartford City Hall for Hartford, Connecticut (1915), City Hall and Courthouse for Wilmington, Delaware (1917), and Pittsburgh City-County Building (1917).
+In 1909, the firm was hired to design the campus of the University of Pittsburgh.
+However, only five buildings of their "Acropolis Plan" were built before the university ran out of funding.The firm designed the Oakland City Hall for Oakland, California (1914), Hartford City Hall for Hartford, Connecticut (1915), City Hall and Courthouse for Wilmington, Delaware (1917), and Pittsburgh City-County Building (1917).
 The latter was designed in collaboration with the architect Edward Brown Lee who was employed by the firm.
-They received a contract for the Oakland City Hall through a national design contest; perhaps because they decorated the granite building with California's crops such as figs, grapes, olives and wheat rendered in terra cotta.
-When it was built, the Beaux Arts style Oakland City Hall was the tallest building west of the Mississippi River.
-It is now listed on the National Register of Historic Places.
+They received a contract for the Oakland City Hall through a national design contest and decorated the granite building with terra cotta representations of California's crops.
+When it was built, it was the first high-rise government office building in the United States.
+The Beaux Arts style Oakland City Hall is now listed on the National Register of Historic Places.

-They also laid out the campus and designed buildings for Emory University in Atlanta from 1914-1919, as well as dormitory and fraternity houses for Northwestern University in Chicago, Illinois in 1915-1918.
+They also laid out the campus and designed buildings for Emory University in Atlanta from 1914 to 1919, as well as dormitory and fraternity houses for Northwestern University in Chicago, Illinois from 1915 to 1918.
 With the outbreak of World War I, Jones left to become the supervising architect for the Naval Operating Base in Norfolk, Virginia.
 After the war, Jones became state architect for New York and did not return to their practice.
 In 1918, the fifty-year-old Hornbostel headed to France to serve as a major in the Army's gas defense department.

-Palmer & Hornbostel II
+Return of Palmer & Hornbostel

-When Jones left the firm, its name reverted back to Palmer & Hornbostel.
+When Jones left the firm, its name reverted to Palmer & Hornbostel.
 This name stayed in place from around 1918 to 1922.
 Hornbostel initially retained a home in New York but moved to Pittsburgh around 1921 because of frequent projects in that city.